Tualatin Valley Physical Therapy, LLC BBB Business Review

 Achilles Tendon Pain

-• Pain/stiffness near the heel, worse in the morning or after rest
+• Pain or stiffness in the back of the ankle, worse in the morning or after rest

 • “Warm-up then flare later” pattern